 There are three key things you need to have in a work arrangement to avoid aggravating your health conditions:

 If you are not sure of what kind of work you could be passionate about start by listing all of the things that you do for hobbies and recreation, causes that are near to your heart, or challenges that you or someone that you know are facing that you would like to make a little bit easier to manage.
-Here is my short passions list with sample careers that correspond:
+Here is a shortlist of passions with sample careers that correspond:

 Make a list of all of the appointments and health care flare-ups that might take you away from work.